nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `add group -g T01A` creates group `T01A`
 * `add group -g T01A -n Hong Yao -n Hong Fai` creates group `T01A` and adds `Hong Yao` and `Hong Fai` into the group.
 * `add group -g T01A -n Hong Yao -i E0123456` creates group `T01A` and adds `Hong Yao` and student with NUSNET ID `E0123456` into the group.
-* `add group -g T01A -i E0123123 -i E0123456` creates group `T01A` and adds two students with corresponding NUSNET ID into the group.
+* `add group -g Require More Help -i E0123456` creates group `Require More Help` and adds student with NUSNET ID `E0123456` into the group.

 [Return to table of contents](#table-of-contents)